ReproNim/module-reproducible-basics/_episodes/01-shell-basics.md

 without specifying the path to a particular installation of AFNI, we may unintentionally run a different version and end up with different results.

-> ## How to determine full path to the command I am about to use?
+> ## How can you determine full path to the command that you are about to use?
 >
 > To see which command will actually be run when you intend to run a
 > `COMMAND`, use `which` helper, e.g.